debuggyo/Exo/README.md

 ### Automatic Installation (Recommended)

 The installer script automatically handles cloning, dependency installation, and configuration for Arch-based, Fedora-based, and Ubuntu-based distributions.
+Exo works best on **Arch** and many dependencies are known to have troubles installing on other distros, use at your own risk.

 ```bash
 # Install prerequisites